usmaanalii/frontend-boilerplate/README.md

 *************

 ### Motivations for creating the boilerplate

-Having completed a few web development projects, I decided that I needed to utilise more best practices.
+Having completed some web development projects, I decided that I needed to utilise more best practices.

-Whilst researching, I regularly came across terms such as minification, purification and module bundling etc...
+Whilst researching, I came across terms such as minification, purification and module bundling etc...

 I was totally confused, and decided I needed to learn about some of these processes.